 YASOTHON — A resident of Yasothon province who posted a video of what he alleged to be an election irregularity was sent to an attitude adjustment session at a local police station, officials said Monday.

-Kiatburut Panlert, who alleged that recipients of state welfare cards must also sign up for a pro-junta party, was taken to a police station and briefed by security officers before he was released the same day, the head of Loeng Nok Tha district told reporters.
+Kiatburut Panlert, who alleged that recipients of state welfare cards were forced to sign up for a pro-junta party was taken to a police station and briefed by security officers before being released, the head of the Loeng Nok Tha district told reporters.
 He said the issue was based on a misunderstanding.

 Kiatburut maintained he was doing the right thing.

-In a video posted online Sunday, Kiatburut said officials who handed out government welfare cards to low income earners forced them to pay 100 baht and register as members of Palang Pracharat Party.
+In a video posted online Sunday, Kiatburut said officials handing out government welfare cards to low-income residents forced them to pay 100 baht and register as members of the Phalang Pracharat Party.
 The party supports junta chairman Prayuth Chan-ocha’s bid to become an elected prime minister in elections slated for February.